Key Summary:

 “We know there is gas at Wombat.
 We’ve drilled four wells.
 This fifth well, Wombat-5, it’s about proving commercial flow.
 If that happens, and we believe it will, then we are talking about supplying 10% of Victoria’s gas.
 With other opportunities, we could be supplying 10% of Australia’s gas.”

-The Initial gas flow rate potential is forecast to be 10 terajoules per day, with an estimated annual production potential of 20 petajoules.
+If commercial flow is achieved, Lakes projects an initial rate of around 10 terajoules per day, with annual production potential of 20 petajoules.